FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 Any official group statement must be posted on GitHub (as a comment on a PR/issue, a new issue, or an FEP).
 Statements must clearly represent the group's position, not an individual opinion, and should include a summary of the discussion and a link to the full public conversation.
+Group statements that are not posted on GitHub shall not be cited as justification for any decision.
+Decisions must not be made concurrently with the publication of an official group statement.
+There must be a reasonable interval between an official group statement and any related decision, during which community members who are not part of the group can participate in the discussion.

+Only the Chairperson or a Co-Chair may speak on behalf of the Group.
+If a member makes a statement purporting to represent the Group, confirmation may be requested from the Chairperson or the Co-Chairs.
+Unless it is expressly stated that the speaker is acting on behalf of the Group, all statements are deemed to be made in a personal capacity.

 ### Creating a New Working Group